-Millions of road users across the northern hemisphere have already equipped their cars with winter tyres this season.
+Millions of road users across the northern hemisphere equip their cars with winter tyres as soon as the temperature drops.
 Whether it’s because of legal requirements or simply in preparation for cold weather, for many, the practice of swapping summer for winter rubber is habit.
-In the UK however, it’s almost unheard of.
+In the UK, however, it’s almost unheard of.

-If the past few years are anything to go by, less than five per cent of Brits will fit winter tyres to their cars.
-There are many reasons for this – research shows that few people are aware of the difference seasonal rubber makes, others blame expense; some haven’t even heard of winter tyres… A recent study by Michelin revealed that even when faced with statistics proving the benefits, many Brits would describe the seasonal changing of tyres as an inconvenience.
+Less than five per cent of Brits fit winter tyres to their cars, with research showing that few people are aware of the difference seasonal rubber makes, while others blame expense.
+A study by Michelin revealed that even when faced with statistics proving the benefits, many Brits would describe the seasonal changing of tyres as an inconvenience.

-All-season tyres can address this problem somewhat, but since they offer average performance across the board, in a country that experiences an average of just two weeks of settled snow a year, there’s often little motivation to ditch the summers.
+All-season tyres can address this problem to an extent, but since they offer average performance across the board, in a country that experiences an average of just two weeks of settled snow a year, there’s often little motivation to ditch the summers.

-Industry insiders find this astounding; ex-F1 racer David Coulthard recently told evo he thinks winter tyres should be mandatory in the UK, especially in certain areas.
-‘Okay, certain cities can be exempt – you very rarely get snow in central London for example – but there should be some sort of blanket ruling like they have in Germany.
+Industry insiders find this astounding; ex-Formula 1 racer David Coulthard told evo he thinks winter tyres should be mandatory in the UK, especially in certain areas.
+‘OK, certain cities can be exempt – you very rarely get snow in central London for example – but there should be some sort of blanket ruling like they have in Germany.
 It’s a night and day difference.’

 In a test in collaboration with tyrereviews.co.uk, we put four tyres head-to-head in order to determine which is best depending on the conditions.
 The results (below) show that despite clear advantages in dry braking and dry handling tests, the summer tyre was the least consistent across all tests.